-Definition: These are the foreign substances that recognize by particular antibodies.
+Antigens are the foreign substances that recognized by the particular antibodies.
 All the antigens cannot induce an immune response but those, which are capable, are known as immunogens.
 The antigen can be bacteria, virus, fungi, etc. other than that it can be dust, pollen grains.

 Important terms to remember